ericom-gideon/docs/docs/servers/how_to_clone_your_server.md

-page_title:       How to Clone Your Server
+page_title:       How to clone your server
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct users on how you can clone your server
 page_keywords:    server volume clone VPS copy